jeseekaa/nakedcats/README.md

 Program will exit if input file already has compressed files in directory (it will not compress test.txt if test_LOLS.txt exists).

+Program will exit if number of files called for is greater than the length of the string.
+(Ie, string length = 4, user calls for 6 files).

 Threaded Implementation
 compressT_LOLs.c